abednarz210/Machine_Learning_Unsupervised/README.md

 * Read crypto_data.csv into Pandas.
 The dataset was obtained from CryptoCompare.

-* Discard all cryptocurrencies that are not being traded by filtering for currencies that _are_ currently being traded.
-Next, drop the IsTrading column from the dataframe.
+* Discard all cryptocurrencies not being traded by filtering for currencies that _are_ currently being traded.
+Next, drop the IsTrading column from the data frame.
 * Remove all rows that have at least one null value.
-* Filter for cryptocurrencies that have been mined
+* Filter for cryptocurrencies that have been mined.
-* Convert data to be comprehensible to a machine learning algorithm, change to numeric values and delete unnessary columns.
+* Convert data to be comprehensible to a machine learning algorithm, change to numeric values, and delete unnecessary columns.
-* Standardize the dataset so that columns that contain larger values do not unduly influence the outcome.
+* Standardize the dataset so columns containing larger values do not unduly influence the outcome.